BlockchainCommons/SmartCustodyBook/manuscript/0-sponsors.md

 ### Other Financial Contributors

-Thanks to the following who have offered financial contributions to Blockchain Commons or the #SmartCustody project: Anonymous (x1), Beam Privacy, Gabriele Domenichini, Frederic Meyer, David Strayhorn
+Thanks to the following who have offered financial contributions to Blockchain Commons or the #SmartCustody project: Anonymous (x3), Gabriele Domenichini, Frederic Meyer, David Strayhorn